-427 Marlborough was designed by architect Obed F. Smith and built in 1886-1887 by Charles A. Dodge, builder, one of three contiguous houses (425-427-429 Marlborough) built for building contractor George Wheatland, Jr., for speculative sale.
+427 Marlborough was designed by architect Obed F. Smith and built in 1886-1887 by Charles A. Dodge, mason and builder, one of three contiguous houses (425-427-429 Marlborough) built for building contractor George Wheatland, Jr., for speculative sale.
 He is shown as the owner on the original building permit applications for all three houses, all dated October 14, 1886.

 As originally built, all three were three stories in height, probably all of the design which survives at 429 Marlborough.
 By the mid-1890s, and possibly even before they were occupied, additional stories had been added to 425 and 427 Marlborough.
 All three houses show as 3 story houses on the original permit application and on the 1887 Sanborn map, but 425 and 427 Marlborough show as having four stories on the 1897 Sanborn map and 1898 Bromley map.